-Bluetooth and other hands free technology was made for a specific reason, to allow busy professionals the ability to walk around and drive while handling important phone calls.
+Bluetooth was made for a specific reason: to allow busy professionals the ability to walk around and drive while handling important phone calls.

-Buck this trend by walking around during each call and you’ll receive the health benefits of not sitting for 8 hours a day.
+Buck this trend by walking around during each call and you’ll receive the health benefits of not sitting for eight hours a day.

 Watching Your Office Catch Up